zhedahht/JsInPractice/Fireworks/README.md

 JavaScript in Practice - Fireworks

 Here is the sample code to display fireworks, with HTML5 canvas.
+The animation is shown in http://jsfiddle.net/zhedahht/rKsyE/.
 Wish happy new year.